-Harmony Borax Works is a short stop in Death Valley, near Furnace Creek, that is the home of a lot of the mining history of the area.
-In about fifteen minutes you can walk around and see the remains of a refinery and a twenty mule team wagon, as well as a lot of history on the area itself.
+Harmony Borax Works is a short stop in Death Valley near Furnace Creek, which is the home of a lot of the mining history in the area.
+In about fifteen minutes, you can walk around and see the remains of a refinery and a twenty mule team wagon, as well as history on the area itself.
 It is worth checking out, read one for more information.

 History of Harmony Borax Mining in Death Valley